Data Structures Comprehensive Practice Exam

 1. The definition of an operation depends on the logical structure, and its implementation also depends solely on the logical structure, not on the storage structure. ( ) False

-2. All basic linear‑list operations are less efficient on sequential storage than on linked storage. ( ) False
+2. All basic linear‑list operations are less efficient on sequential storage then on linked storage. ( ) False

 3. Every element in a linear list has both a predecessor and a successor. ( ) False